Live compassionately

 Rancho Compasión is a diverse hub that models interspecies care and invites community to consider a compassionate lifestyle.
 The sanctuary provides food, shelter, medical and veterinary care, and enrichment for its over one hundred animal residents, and is supported by tours, volunteering, online outreach, events, and humane education programs to all ages of the public.
 In recent years, it has evolved to include a robust Friends & Food program, where youth plant and play in the Compassion Garden and forage on the property to learn about plant-based foodways and connect with the ecosystem.

 Rancho Compasión is made up of a highly-involved and passionate team of staff, volunteers, and Board of Directors.
-It is sustained by the generous contributions of individual donors and has no corporate sponsorships.
+It is sustained by the generous contributions of individual donors like you.
 Consider making a donation today.

 The Land